bitcoin-dev-project/warnet/docs/logging_monitoring.md

 The Grafana dashboard (and API) will be accessible without requiring authentication at `http://localhost:3000`.

 The `install_logging` script will need to be installed before starting the network in order to collect the information for monitoring and metrics.
-Restart the network with `warcli network down && warcli network up` if necessary.
+Restart the network with `warnet network down && warnet network up` if necessary.

 ### Prometheus